 Your joy and pride will eventually take over for your raw nerves and fear.

 The next four years will go by in the blink of an eye.
 I know, it sounds trite but it will… in a flash.
 So enjoy, cry, think, feel and remember our military kids truly are resilient and ready to fly.

 PCSgrades.com is a community of military and veteran families helping each other with our biggest relocation needs through trusted reviews.
 Help us help each other and submit your reviews today.
 Together, we can truly make a difference!

-> PCSgrades Author: Carla Olivo, PCSgrades Strategic Communications Director, previously served as the Director of Communications for Operation Hug-A-Hero and as the Media/Community Relations Officer for the Delaware Department of Transportation.
+Carla Olivo previously served as the Director of Communications for Operation Hug-A-Hero and as the Media/Community Relations Officer for the Delaware Department of Transportation.
 She has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
-Colonel and their two children.
+Colonel, and their two children.